Skip to content

 Canada’s Express Entry immigration selection system uses the Comprehensive Ranking System (CRS) to rank and select individuals who are eligible to immigrate to Canada under three federal economic immigration programs.

-The Comprehensive Ranking System (CRS) score is a tool used by Canadian immigration authorities to assess and rank the profiles of candidates in the Express Entry pool, based on factors such as age, education, language proficiency, and work experience.
+The Comprehensive Ranking System (CRS) score is a tool used by Canadian immigration authorities to assess and rank the profiles of candidates in the Express Entry pool, under this system, people around the world who are interested in immigrating to Canada are assigned points for a range of factors such as age, education, language proficiency, and work experience.

 Before being assigned a Comprehensive Ranking System score, individuals must first be eligible under one of the following programs: